berkturetken/Automated-Birthday-Reminder/README.md

 ----

-If you have any questions or problems, reach me out: berkturetken@sabanciuniv.edu :+1:
+If you have any questions or problems, reach me out: berk.turetken@aalto.fi :+1: